Ohio train derailment: EPA visits, community lists demands

 EPA outreach teams have dropped off informational flyers to more than 500 households and conducted nearly 600 home re-entry screenings, the agency said.

-“In addition to the federal government knocking on doors—which may or may not be welcomed—that we’re working with local volunteers and community organizations to get this information out,” Regan said at a news conference Tuesday.
+“In addition to the federal government knocking on doors — which may or may not be welcomed — we’re working with local volunteers and community organizations to get this information out,” Regan said at a news conference Tuesday.

 The East Palestine community has taken some matters into their own hands, They’re now demanding safe housing, health monitoring and independent environmental testing.